 Menopause is another thing we women don’t know much about.
 For some It’s like Voldemort, the word that shall not be named.
 Others can’t wait for it to happen, in part this has to do with how our mothers experienced it.
 There is a good reason for this as the age we start to experience changes is quite strongly linked to what our mother experienced.
 There are still things like smoking, lack of exercise, poor diet and also hysterectomies that can induce menopause early.
 What ever stage of life you’re at, it’s best to understand what menopause is and the signs it’s started for you.
 This will help you know when to adapt your lifestyle around to facilitate your hormones into your golden years, or should we say ‘silver years’.
 When we do this we can help protect ourselves against; weak bones, alzheimers, hot flashes, slowed metabolism, migraines, weight gain and fatigue.
 Forget botox, let’s help your insides stop sagging too.

-Ahh yes, the first signs that your body is developing into a new era.
-You can expect irregular cycles, heavier cycles, weight gain, cravings, mood swings, hot flashes and definitely resigning your white pants to the back of the cupboard.
+Ahh yes, the first signs that your body is developing into a new era, congrats!
+You may experience; irregular cycles, heavier cycles, weight gain, cravings, mood swings, hot flashes and definitely resigning your white pants to the back of the cupboard.
 The main thing that happens in peri-menopause, is that we stop ovulating every month.
 For some of us this isn’t anything new… Hello Polycystic Ovarian Syndrome (PCOS), but for others it’s a whole new experience.

 Because we aren’t ovulating as frequently, progesterone is the first hormone to start to drop, this means that our Oestrogen starts to become un-opposed.
 Remembering that oestrogen is the hormone that builds up your uterine lining, and the growth of our egg, this means heavier periods, and because the brain is confused too, you become irregular too.
 The severity of the ups and downs, as well as the heaviness can be dependant on your thyroid and insulin levels.
 It’s a good idea to get these babies checked, particularly if you’re feeling cold, fatigued and blocked up.